andreshyer/neo4j-backup/README.md

 Using this repo to backup Neo4j data will not be faster than the built-in dump file that Neo4j provides.
 But, there are some instances where using a tool like this is useful.
-Such as moving data from Neo4j to a different type of database that is not Neo4j, or storing backups in different formats encase something happens to the original dump file backup.
+Such as moving data from Neo4j to a different type of database that is not Neo4j, storing backups in different formats encase something happens to the original dump file backup, or having to safely downgrade a Neo4j graph.

 Also, this repo aims to be as simplistic as possible with two main purposes.
-To download a Neo4j graph without using dumps file and to be able to upload that data to a different Neo4j graph.
+To download a Neo4j graph without using a dump file and to be able to upload that data to a different Neo4j graph.
 Only simple cypher statements are used to import and extract data from Neo4j.
-The data is downloaded as a json files and compressed with gzip compression format.
+The data is downloaded as a json files.

 When creating this tool, Enterprise tools were not used.
 Meaning that APOC or any other Enterprise/Desktop exclusive tool is not needed, and this can be used on the community edition of Neo4j.

 This repo differs from most other Neo4j backup repos in that the Neo4j graph does not need to be a specific instance.
-This code will work with a Neo4j database that is running in Aura, docker, desktop, command-line, server, etc. The only requirements are that the python neo4j-driver need to be able to connect to the database and that your user has read privileges.
+This code will work with a Neo4j database that is running in Aura, docker, desktop, command-line, server, etc.
+The only requirements are that the python neo4j-driver need to be able to connect to the database, and that your user has read privileges.

 # Packages required